Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Results

-Fig.~\ref{Fig_FePSe3_StructureDemo} exhibits the crystalline structure of LP and HP FePSe$_3$ side by side. (a) and (d) provide an isometric view of the bulk structures.
-Fe, P and Se atoms are shown in brown, grey and green respectively.
+\paragraph{Key Structural Differences} Fig.~\ref{Fig_FePSe3_StructureDemo} exhibits the crystalline structure of LP and HP FePSe$_3$ side by side. (a) and (d) provide an isometric view of the bulk structures.
+Fe, P and Se atoms are shown in brown, gray and green respectively.
 We represent the Fe-hexagon network with solid brown lines.
 The interplanar distances shrink substantially from LP to HP, while the stacking geometry $ABCABC$ remains unchanged.
 Normal to the vdW layers, as shown in (b) and (e), the Fe-hexagon network remains undistorted from LP to HP.
 The $C3$ rotation symmetry is thus preserved across the transition.

-The HP phase differs from the LP phase primarily in \tred{loss of the inversion symmetry, resulting from the buckling of Fe-hexagon along the $c$-axis and }the collective displacement of Se.
-The LP phase only possesses one type of Wyckoff site for Se (18$f$), thus forming perfect octahedral coordination with Fe or $\rm P_2$ positioned in the centre, as is shown in Fig.~\ref{Fig_FePSe3_StructureDemo}~(c).
-Within each vdW layer, Fe atoms and the centre of the P$_2$ dimers define one plane at $z$ \tred{($z=\frac{1}{6}+\frac{n}{3}$, n: integral)}.
+The HP phase differs from the LP phase primarily in loss of the inversion symmetry, resulting from the buckling of \tred{the} Fe-hexagon\tred{s} along the $c$-axis and the collective displacement of Se \tred{sites}.
+The LP phase only possesses one Wyckoff site for Se (18$f$), thus forming perfect octahedral coordination with Fe or $\rm P_2$ positioned in the center, as is shown in Fig.~\ref{Fig_FePSe3_StructureDemo}~(c).
+Within each vdW layer, Fe atoms and the center of the P$_2$ dimers define one plane at $z$ ($z=\frac{1}{6}+\frac{n}{3}$, n: integral).
 Se atoms at $z \pm \Delta$ positions form two sandwiching planes, represented by light and dark green colors together with + and - signs for $z+\Delta$ and $z-\Delta$, respectively.
 We also show a normal view to the $ab$ plane of one Se-octahedron on the top-right corner of Fig.~\ref{Fig_FePSe3_StructureDemo}~(c).
 The bonds between Fe or P$_2$ and the three Se atoms at the same plane ($z+\Delta$ or $z-\Delta$) are shown by contrasting colors.